About this Virtual Instructor Led Training (VILT)

 - What can be accomplished with the scenarios developed and how it can be executed for planning

-Business leaders, project managers, business development professionals, economists, financial analysts, risk managers, strategy consultants and other project staff.
+This VILT will benefit business leaders, project managers, business development professionals, economists, financial analysts, risk managers, strategy consultants and other project staff.
 University level degree preferred.
 Familiarity with the energy business recommended.

-During his last five years in Shell’s Corporate Strategy and Planning, well known for the Shell Scenarios, he was responsible for project evaluation assumptions that were applied across Shell, and as well for the methodologies for the analysis supporting investment decision making.
+During his last five years in Shell’s Corporate Strategy and Planning, well known for the Shell Scenarios, he was responsible for project evaluation assumptions that were applied across Shell, as well as for the methodologies in the analysis supporting investment decision-making.
 He successfully developed new approaches for project and portfolio risk analysis, implemented company wide, and the application of the Shell scenarios for strategic decision-making.
 He currently serves as Treasurer of the (American) Society of Decision Professionals.
 In 2015, he left Shell and founded NavIncerta, a company aiming to assist organisations with improving their capabilities in the analysis of uncertainty and risk at the project level as well as within the broader strategic context.